hegyessy/html-ssg/README.md

 # HTML SSG

+> ⚠️ **WARNING: Pre-Alpha Software**
+>
+> This project is under active development and in pre-alpha stage.
+It is **NOT** ready for production use.
+APIs may change without notice, features may be incomplete, and breaking changes are expected.
+Use at your own risk for experimental purposes only.

 A static site generator library that uses HTML `<template>` tags for layouts and partials, embracing web standards.

 ## Quick Start